Ehud Netzer: Herodium

 From 1972–87, Netzer worked at Herodium, excavating the palace structures.
 He resumed work on the dig from 1997–2000, and again from 2000–2010.
 Beginning in 2006, excavations revealed a ramp winding around the hill from the lower palace complex and stadium.
 Along its path were discovered a theater and a 6.5 meter wide monumental staircase, which led past a platform and remains which, in May 2007, Netzer identified as the probable tomb of King Herod,although the tomb and its content had been demolished.
-The identification was based on the magnificance of the room itself, other articles found there and the remains of a sarcophagus plausibly Herod's.
+The identification was based on the magnificence of the room itself, other articles found there and the remains of a sarcophagus, plausibly Herod's.
 Netzer found the sarcophagus "shattered into hundreds of pieces", as described by Josephus, who wrote that it was done "by Jewish dissidents during the first revolt against the Romans between AD 66 and 72."